 Inside this post: Connecting with teenagers can be tough for anyone, but being a stepparent to an adolescent can be especially challenging.
-Here are some great ideas to help you create a positive relationship.
+Here are some great ideas to help you create a positive relationship as a stepparent to a teen.

 How to Stepparent a Teenager or Tween